obsidian-community/obsidian-hub/04 - Guides, Workflows, & Courses/Guides/How to add automated tests to your plugin.md

 Integrating Jest to a project and make it compatible with typescript code requires some additional dependencies.

 1. Open up a terminal and navigate to your plugins root folder
-2. Install Jest via `npm install --save-dev jest`
+2. Install Jest: `npm install --save-dev jest`
 3. Install types for correct typing in typescript files: `npm install --save-dev @types/jest`
 4. Install ts-jest to transpile typescript files: `npm install --save-dev ts-jest`
 5. Create a Jest configuration file by running `npx ts-jest config:init`